 Organic Pinto Beans

 The Organic Pinto Bean is a speckled variety of common bean that is known for its creamy texture, mild flavor and ability to absorb flavors.
+Its Spanish name translates to "speckled bean," referring to its mottled skin, which becomes uniform when cooked.

 Sort and rinse thoroughly before soaking overnight.
 Rinse and place in a large pot, covered with fresh water.
 Bring water to a boil for 3 minutes, reduce heat and simmer, covered, for 60-90 minutes, until tender.
 This bean produces foam when boiling, so skim the water regularly.